act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-non-repeated-content-8a213c.md

     - _The Three Kingdoms_ by Luo Guanzhong, translation by Yu Sumei (Tuttle publishing, 2014, ISBN 9780804843935)
 ---

-NEED TO SPLIT.
-Rule 1: no repeated content.
-Rule 2: this :-/

 ## Applicability

 This rule applies to any [HTML web page][].